mediamonks/muban/docs/dist-implementation-guide.md

   * Code quality tools such as editorconfig, eslint, stylelint and prettier

 * Handlebars as an easy to use template language which can be easily ported to other languages
-* Having local mock data in json files, so development can start without having a backend ready
+* Having local mock data in yaml files, so development can start without having a backend ready
 * Client and QA can checks and approve the static preview pages, without having a backend ready
 * Having storybook as a nice overview of all the components, with documentation